 (Ludwig van Beethoven, 1802 letter to his brothers, from Mayo Clinic's On Better Hearing and Balance, page 13.)

 Are you still trying to fake it?
 Find yourself "head bobbing?"

 Come to our meetings and find out why hearing loss is NOT a disability--it's a communication problem!

-Hearing Loss Association Cape Cod serves people with hearing loss, their friends and families, in Southeastern Massachusetts including Cape Cod and the Islands.
-All meetings are free and open to the public.
+Hearing Loss Association Cape Cod served people with hearing loss, their friends and families, in Southeastern Massachusetts including Cape Cod and the Islands for almost 20 years.
+All meetings were free and open to the public.

 We appreciate the support of our sponsors.
 We are a nonprofit and do not give endorsements.
 We encourage your exploration of options.